 What is the name of my religion and faith?

 3) Where did Jesus point us in John 17?
 There is only one place you can find his message resolve: straight to the Father.
 Read John 17 if you need evidence of this.

 My only belief is in the Spirit of God's own work--Love and Truth.
 By seeing myself in his nature, I realize my identity.
 By realizing both, I find unity with others.
 When division occurs, the same truth applies as a double-edged sword cutting both ways.
 I find confirmation from experience, as all of us discover by practice.
 Being out of unity brings ill will and anger.
 Love brings unity.
 Practice leads to mastery.
 There is no escape form this truth.
 Religion is a verb, not a noun.

-How do we define a Father's love for his Chidren?
+How do we define a Father's love for his Children?

 God is both the Strong House (Father) and the Holy Spirit (Mother).
 God is Love.
 Eternal love cannot be divided or broken.
 What we are at our essence is what all religions seek to find by service to others (yoga).
-If you know the truth, the set yourself free from the bondage of identification with anything less than the truth of Identity with God by cultivation of nature.
+If you know the truth, then set yourself free from the bondage of identification with anything less than the truth of Identity with God by cultivation of nature.
 In the end, he comes to you as you come to him.
 Love only recognizes itself.